chrisman/how-to-bootcamp/how_to_bootcamp.md

 3. [the silver searcher](https://github.com/ggreer/the_silver_searcher). use `ag` to quickly search your project

+## Atom/Text Editors

+I didn't use Atom that much for that long.
+But here are a few plugins I remember liking.

+* emmet - powerful HTML expansion

+* color-picker - quick access to a color picker

+* pigmets - highlight colors in your CSS.

+* minimap - tiny little map of your whole file

+* atom-beautify - fix indenting

 ## Other Tools and Programs

 On tools in general, set aside up to an hour a week to do nothing but investigate and more deeply learn your tools.
 Learn a new keyboard shortcut for your text editor or browser, and commit to incorporating that into your workflow.